Skip to main content

 Adding budget adjustments

-General YAML sample for kind: BudgetAdjustment
+General YAML definition for kind: BudgetAdjustment

 apiVersion: n9/v1alpha